maylingge/maylingge.github.io/misc/https.md

 [simple server with ssl](http://code.activestate.com/recipes/442473-simple-http-server-supporting-ssl-secure-communica/)

 # asymmetric and symmetric encryption
+asymmetric is expensive than symmetric encryption

+so TLS uses public/private key to exchange a symmetric secret key.

+And then client/server will use the shared secret key to exchange message

 Symmetric Encryption
 Symmetric encryption is the oldest and best-known technique.
 A secret key, which can be a number, a word, or just a string of random letters, is applied to the text of a message to change the content in a particular way.
 This might be as simple as shifting each letter by a number of places in the alphabet.
 As long as both sender and recipient know the secret key, they can encrypt and decrypt all messages that use this key.